stephane-caron/vhip_light/README.md

 ## See also

-- [vhip\_stabilization.py](https://github.com/stephane-caron/pymanoid/blob/2cbce7441f377a18119837dfeee51662654c6ce7/examples/vhip_stabilization.py): original Python prototype as a single script, with dependencies on OpenRAVE and pymanoid (now deprectated).
+- [VHIP stabilization script](https://github.com/stephane-caron/pymanoid/blob/2cbce7441f377a18119837dfeee51662654c6ce7/examples/vhip_stabilization.py): original Python prototype as a single script, with dependencies on OpenRAVE and pymanoid (now deprectated).
 - [VHIP walking controller](https://github.com/stephane-caron/vhip_walking_controller): C++ version of the VHIP QP balancer that was validated on the HRP-4 humanoid robot.